 It must be realized that full-time employment with the College is the employee's primary responsibility.
-It is necessary that the College make every effort to ensure that outside employment does not lead to a conflict of interest, have the potential of discrediting the College or affect an employee's job performance while working for the College.
+Outside employment cannot not lead to a conflict of interest, have the potential of discrediting the College or affect an employee's job performance while working for the College.
 For this reason, any potential outside employment opportunity must be discussed with the immediate supervisor in advance and all details of the proposed arrangement fully disclosed to avoid any conflict of interest.
 The supervisor will review the information and, if necessary, discuss it with the appropriate Vice President.
 If the second job is deemed inappropriate or a conflict of interest, the supervisor will notify the employee in writing, with a copy sent to Human Resources for inclusion in the employee's personnel file.
 If an employee has been notified that the second job is unacceptable and continues to hold the job, the employee may be subject to disciplinary action up to and including dismissal.
 The work schedule of the second job may never overlap with the employee's work schedule at the College.